dstroud/dreamsequence_dev/README.md

 ![dreamsequence](doc/screen.svg)

-Most of your work on Norns will be done through seven views, each containing a list of parameters.
+Dreamsequence has seven primary views, each containing a list of parameters.
 Scrolling is done with E2 and values are changed with E3.
 To change views, use E2 to scroll up to the view's name (SONG in the example above) and change views using E3.

-Before taking a closer look at the [menu contents](todo), let's take a look at the dashboard on the right side of the screen.
-This dashboard is modular and can be changed via `K1>>PARAMETERS>>EDIT>>PREFERENCES>>Dash 1-4`.
+On the right is a modular dashboard that can be reconfigured via `K1>>PARAMETERS>>EDIT>>PREFERENCES>>Dash 1-4`.

 --------------------------------------------------------------------------------